The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Traveling-PWN modeling attempt

-Where $\Gamma$ is the spectral index of injection spectrum. $\vec{r}_{0}$ denotes the position of the traveling PWN at $t=0$ and $\vec{v}$ stands for the proper-motion velocity of PWN in our model. $q_{0}$ is the normalization factor depending on the total energy of PWN injection, which was denoted by $W_{e}$ in the previous text.
-The relationship between $q_{0}$ and $W_{e}$ is similar to equation (\ref{eq-re}), with $N_{e}$ replaced by $q_{0}$.
-The $W_{e}$ is a fraction $\eta$ of the total spin-down energy $W_{0}$ of the associated pulsar, while $W_{0}$ satisfies the equation \citep{gaensler2006evolution, fang2022interpretation}
+where $\Gamma$ is the spectral index of injection spectrum. $\vec{r}_{0}$ denotes the position of the traveling-PWN at $t=0$ and $\vec{v}$ stands for the proper motion velocity of the central pulsar. $q_{0}$ is the normalization factor depending on the total energy of PWN injection, which was denoted by $W_{e}$ in the previous text.
+The relationship between $q_{0}$ and $W_{e}$ is similar to that between $N_{e}$ and $W_{e}$, as presented in Eq. (\ref{eq-re}).
+The $W_{e}$ is a fraction $\eta_{0}$ of the total spin-down energy $W_{0}$ of the corresponding pulsar, while $W_{0}$ satisfies the equation \citep{gaensler2006evolution, fang2022interpretation}

-Here $\dot{\xi}$ denotes the rotational kinetic energy dissipation rate or called ``spin-down luminosity" of the pulsar at $t=t_{a}$, while $t_{a}$ is the age of the pulsar.
-In our model, the spin-down luminosity decays with time following \cite{ding2021implications}, meanwhile, the spectrum index and cutoff energy of accelerated electrons remain constant through the traveling history. $\tau_{0}\sim10$ kyr is the typical spin-down luminosity decay time \citep{ding2021implications}.
-Based on equation (\ref{eq-re}), (\ref{eq-q}) and (\ref{eq-w0}), the full expansion of equation (\ref{eq-tr}) can be expressed as
+Here, $\dot{\xi}$ denotes the rotational kinetic energy dissipation rate or called "spin-down luminosity" of the pulsar at $t=t_{a}$, and $t_{a}$ represents the evolutionary time of the pulsar.
+In our model, the spin-down luminosity decays with time following \citet{ding2021implications}, meanwhile, $\Gamma$ and $E_{c}$ of the accelerated electrons remain constant through the traveling history. $\tau_{0}\sim10$ kyr is the typical spin-down luminosity decay time \citep{ding2021implications}.